-Academic dishonesty also includes plagiarism, which is defined as copying any part of a book or paper or content produced by artificial intelligence without identifying the author source.
+Academic dishonesty also includes plagiarism, which is defined as copying any part of a book or paper or content produced by artificial intelligence without identifying the author's source.
 This also includes taking another person's or entity's ideas or constructs and presenting them as your own.
+The use of AI generated content in student work is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
+Plagiarism of any kind will not be tolerated.